 The value of video content for your website

-Use everything at your disposalOnce customers find what they are looking for through your video, links in the video description or in video pop-ups can direct them to your website.
-If appropriately named and tagged, videos will also come up in search engine results, providing another opportunity for your business to be found through a search.
+After customers find what they are looking for from your video, you can use links in the video's description or in video annotations or pop-ups to direct them to your website.
+If your video is appropriately named and tagged it will also appear in search engine results, providing another opportunity for your business to be found through a search.

 Consider hosting platforms besides YouTube

 Following the above information, when you're choosing which platform to post your videos on we recommend starting with YouTube, which attracts an estimated 1 million unique visitors per month (source).
 It is the most popular video site on the internet on the internet by a long shot for a reason and it doesn't look like this will change any time soon - it's been reported people collectively watch upwards of 1 billion hours of YouTube per day (source).

 A YouTube presence is sufficient for the video purposes of most businesses, but if you want to target other video sites as well then you could consider some of YouTube's competitors like Dailymotion or Vimeo.
 Facebook is also on the rise - 49% of consumers connect with video streaming on Facebook (source).

 Quality is key